blkchain/pg_blkchain/README.md

 (6 rows)
 ```

 More details to follow.
+This [blog post](https://grisha.org/blog/2017/10/20/blockchain-in-postgresql-part-2/)
+has some more info.

-If you find this interesting, comment here in
+If you find this interesting, comment here in an issue or on twitter
-an issue or on twitter @humblehack, whatever.
+@humblehack, whatever.
 Also if you'd like to help.

 ## Building ##